JoJoJo-JoJoJo/JoJoJo-JoJoJo/README.md

 Skillset so far:
 - HTML5
 - CSS, SCSS & Tailwind
-- JavaScript, TypeScript & React (& D3)
+- JavaScript & TypeScript, React, D3
+- (Aiming for) MPERN stack (i.e. both Mongo and Postgres)

 <!---
 JoJoJo-JoJoJo/JoJoJo-JoJoJo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.